-2) When one-on-one discussion has failed to resolve the problem, a clergy person at Hartford Street Zen Center should be sought.
-If clergy are unable to assist in the matter, have an interest in one side of the matter or engaged in the dispute or not available, a mediator between the two parties can be requested and every effort will be made to satisfy this arrangement.
-If the matter impacts multiple members (beyond 2) of the sangha or has a larger community impact, or even if the dispute seems to have influence on the harmony of the temple, the HSZC Council process can attempt to resolve the conflict or grievance, as long as this does not create divisions within the sangha.
+2) When one-on-one discussion has failed to resolve the problem, an Issan-ji clergy person at Hartford Street Zen Center should be sought.
+If clergy are unable to assist in the matter, have an interest in one side of the matter or are engaged in the dispute or not available, a mediator between the two parties can be requested and every effort will be made to satisfy this arrangement.
+If the matter impacts multiple members (beyond 2) of the sangha or has a larger community impact, or even if the dispute seems to have influence or notable impact on the harmony of the temple, the HSZC Council process can attempt to resolve the conflict or grievance, as long as this does not create divisions within the sangha.

 3) In an extreme crisis, where the safety and well-being of a sangha member is imminently threatened (like weapons, violent threats, assault), immediately calling in police or medical professionals may be necessary.

 4) The HSZC Board of Directors is empowered to resolve a serious non-life-threatening crisis by swift debate, consultation with abbot or practice leader and a binding majority vote of the Board, which automatically removes the matter from Council jurisdiction.
 Such incidents have never occurred and no sangha member has ever been expelled, but prudence suggests articulating a process now to minimize confusion in a crisis.